The chaplains and the “death flights”

 The Vatican was well aware of the terror.
 According to many witnesses, a priest among them, lists of missing people were kept at both the papal nunciature and the bishops’ headquarters.
 And as early as April 1978 the Argentine bishops sent a secret message to Paul VI telling him about the large numbers of people who had already been “disappeared” by the military.
 But His Holiness didn’t say a word — and the pious junta, supported by the military chaplaincy which was directly answerable to the Pope, continued unchecked.

-As if that were not enough, in June 1982 during the junta's attempt to invade the Falkland Islands, the Pope himself visited Argentina.
-There he met the president who was in charge of the death squad Intelligence Battalion 601.
-General Galtieri knelt before John Paul II and received the papal kiss.
+As if that were not enough, in June 1982 during the junta's attempt to invade the Falkland Islands, John Paul II himself visited Argentina.
+There the Pope met the president who was in charge of the death squad Intelligence Battalion 601.
+General Galtieri knelt before and received the papal kiss.

-An excerpt from ther book of a prize-winning investigative reporter: Horacio Verbitsky, “Breaking the silence: the Catholic Church in Argentina and the ‘dirty war’”, 28 July 2005. http://www.opendemocracy.net/democracy-protest/catholicchurch_2709.jsp
+An excerpt from the book of a prize-winning investigative reporter: Horacio Verbitsky, “Breaking the silence: the Catholic Church in Argentina and the ‘dirty war’”, 2005-07-28. http://www.opendemocracy.net/democracy-protest/catholicchurch_2709.jsp

 A treasure trove of testimony submitted to the Italian Justice Ministry by the Mothers of the Plaza de Mayo who on 19 May 1997 filed a complaint against the Cardinal Pio Laghi who had been papal nuncio during most of the Dirty War.
 This is behind a paywall on the site of the Catholic magazine ADISTA, but has been reposted on two other sites: Processate il cardinale Pio Laghi